Aphalara itadori: Taxonomy

-Southern strain
+Strains

 The southern strain of Aphalara itadori is from Kyushu and is the strain released in the UK.
 Its home range is the Kumamoto prefecture, of the Kyushu Island, in Southern Japan.
 The southern strain attacks Japanese and Bohemian knotweed.

-Northern strain

 The northern strain of Aphalara itadori comes from the northern island of Hokkaido in Japan.
 This Hokkaido strain targets giant knotweed which can be found almost exclusively on the island of Hokkaido.

-Crossed strains

 When the strains are crossed the Aphalara itadori individuals target all three species of knotweed (Giant, Japanese, and Himalayan).